schellhas/docs/source/tools/git/managing-multiple-ssh-identities-for-git.rst

    ssh-keygen -t ed25519 -C "personal2@email.com" -f \
        ~/.ssh/id_ed25519_personal2_github

-Step 2: add the keys to ssh-agent
+Step 2: Add the keys to SSH-agent
 ---------------------------------

 This ensures SSH can automatically use your keys without entering the passphrase every time.